stallev/langs/texts/eng/b1b2/lessons_list/20-science-research.md

 ## Основной текст / Main Text

-Dr. Rodriguez has been working as a scientist for over fifteen years, and she's absolutely passionate about science and research.
-Her work involves conducting experiments in a state-of-the-art laboratory where she and her team are studying the effects of climate change on marine ecosystems.
-She believes that scientific research is crucial for understanding the world around us and finding solutions to complex problems.
+Dr. Rodriguez has been working as a *scientist* for over fifteen years, and she's absolutely passionate about *science* and *research*.
+Her work involves conducting *experiment*s in a state-of-the-art *laboratory* where she and her team are studying the effects of climate change on marine ecosystems.
+She believes that scientific *research* is crucial for understanding the world around us and finding solutions to complex problems.

-The research that Dr. Rodriguez is conducting involves collecting data from various sources and analyzing the results to develop new theories about environmental changes.
-She's made several important discoveries that have contributed to our knowledge of how climate change affects ocean life.
-Her work has led to innovations in technology that help monitor environmental conditions more accurately.
+The *research* that Dr. Rodriguez is conducting involves collecting *data* from various sources and analyzing the *result*s to develop new *theories* about environmental changes.
+She's made several important *discovery*s that have contributed to our *knowledge* of how climate change affects ocean life.
+Her work has led to *innovation*s in *technology* that help monitor environmental conditions more accurately.

-One of the most exciting aspects of Dr. Rodriguez's work is the opportunity to collaborate with other experts in the field.
-She regularly participates in studies with scientists from around the world, sharing knowledge and working together to advance scientific progress.
-The laboratory where she works is equipped with the latest technology, which allows her team to conduct sophisticated experiments and gather precise data.
+One of the most exciting aspects of Dr. Rodriguez's work is the opportunity to collaborate with other *expert*s in the field.
+She regularly participates in *study*s with *scientist*s from around the world, sharing *knowledge* and working together to advance scientific *progress*.
+The *laboratory* where she works is equipped with the latest *technology*, which allows her team to conduct sophisticated *experiment*s and gather precise *data*.

-Dr. Rodriguez believes that evidence-based research is essential for making informed decisions about environmental policy and conservation efforts.
-She's published numerous papers that present facts and analysis based on her research findings.
-Her work has contributed to the development of new technologies that could help protect marine ecosystems and slow the progress of climate change.
+Dr. Rodriguez believes that *evidence*-based *research* is essential for making informed decisions about environmental policy and conservation efforts.
+She's published numerous papers that present *fact*s and *analysis* based on her *research* findings.
+Her work has contributed to the *development* of new *technologies* that could help protect marine ecosystems and slow the *progress* of climate change.
+She's also working on new *invention*s that could revolutionize environmental monitoring.

 ## Дополнительные примеры / Additional Examples